Pain at the anus

 What symptoms occur when the anus hurts?

-What are the causes of pain in the anus?
+What are the causes of pain at the anus?

 Bleeding at the anus